 Top 10 Restaurant Replacement Concepts for Disney World’s BoardWalk

-Walt Disney World has a new restaurant vacancy to fill on the BoardWalk after one of its longtime venues went out of business.
-This lists our top 10 ideas to fill the space and replace the pub, spanning everything from character dining experiences to sports bars to comedy clubs.
+Walt Disney World has restaurant vacancies to fill on the BoardWalk after two of its longtime venues went out of business.
+This lists our top 10 ideas to fill the spaces, spanning everything from character dining experiences to sports bars to comedy clubs.

-While we weren’t fans of Big River, it was a Walt Disney World institution of sorts, opening in 1996 along with the rest of Disney’s BoardWalk Inn.
-(Not all institutions are good ones.)
-Its departure is also somewhat concerning for the ‘health’ of that end of the promenade, where Jellyrolls and Atlantic Dance Hall seem to be hanging on by a thread.
+Both Big River and Jellyrolls were Walt Disney World institutions of sorts, opening in 1996 along with the rest of Disney’s BoardWalk Inn.
+These vacancies are somewhat concerning for the ‘health’ of that end of the promenade, where Atlantic Dance Hall is pretty much the lone survivor, and seems to itself be hanging on by only a thread.

-We were surprised by the response to the news of the Big River closure, which garnered 70+ reader comments.
-While a handful of you were sad to see Big River end its nearly 3-decade run, most of you want to see Walt Disney World fill the void and reinvigorate the BoardWalk.
+To avoid BoardWalk having dead mall vibes, Walt Disney World really needs fill the void and reinvigorate the promenade.
 This area was once positioned as a secondary ‘destination’ entertainment district to Downtown Disney (now Disney Springs) but has been allowed to languish over the years.

-In other words, the just about any restaurant concept could work at the BoardWalk.
+In other words, just about any restaurant concept could work at the BoardWalk.
 The issue isn’t one of quantity of guests or traffic–it’s one of quality.
 If you build it, they will come.
-No one is going to come for a lackluster brewpub, but they might for some of these 10 dining concepts…
+And guests might turn out for some of these 10 dining concepts…

 ESPN Club – This one seems like a long shot given that this did exist–and closed–on the other end of the BoardWalk.
 And it’ll probably never happen as a result, as that would be a colossal waste of money.
 Almost like bulldozing a bunch of stuff in the center of a park and taking 4 years to rebuild more or less the same thing, minus one fountain and plus trees and planters.
 Oh wait.